wangzhou/uadk/docs/wd_design.md

 ### Channel

 Channel is a dual directional hardware communication resource between hardware accelerator and CPU.
-When vendor driver wants to access memory, a channel is the requisite resource.
+When vendor driver wants to access resources of a accelerator, a channel is the requisite resource.

-Channel is a hardware resource.
-UACCE creates a char dev for each registered hardware device.
-Once the char dev is opened by vendor driver, a channel is allocated by UACCE. *fd* (file descriptor) represents the channel that could be accessed by vendor driver.
-In libwd, channel is defined as *struct wd_chan*.

 ```
     struct wd_chan {